Tineco A11 Review

 The Tineco A11 Master is the higher-end option of the A11 series that’s right in-between the Tineco A10 and Pure One S12.

-This model is at the same price range as the Dyson V8, but a little bit more expensive than the Shark ION P50.
+This model is in the same price range as the Dyson V8 but slightly more expensive than the Shark ION P50.

-The sample sent to me by Tineco is the A11 Master+, so it comes with both the LED multi-tasker power brush and the soft roller power brush.
+Tineco sent me the sample, the A11 Master+, which comes with both the LED multi-tasker power brush and the soft roller power brush.

-Both of these tools work well at cleaning carpets and hard floors, respectively.
-One feature that separates this from a Dyson and Shark is the row of LED headlights that helps with visibility.
+These tools work well at cleaning carpets and hard floors, respectively.
+One feature that separates this from a Dyson and Shark is the row of LED headlights, which help with visibility.

-There are three different A11 options – the Hero+, Master, and Master+.
+Three different A11 options exist– Hero+, Master, and Master+.

-All these models have the same motor and battery (except for the Master that comes with the larger 2,500 mAh Li-ion battery), so there isn’t much of a difference in cleaning performance.
+All these models have the same motor and battery (except for the Master, which comes with the larger 2,500 mAh Li-ion battery), so there isn’t much difference in cleaning performance.

 The differences are the attachments and color scheme, with the Hero version having the blue and white combo and the Master having the green and white combo.